-To ensure that you are a good fit for the school system and the job:
+To ensure that you are a good fit for the school system and the job, do your homework.

-- Be active outside the school district where you presently are.
-Become involved within your state and in at least one national professional and community organization.
+- Be active outside your current school district.
+Become involved in state and at least one national professional and community organization.
 Get to know other people who work the same job you want.

 - Start cultivating a personal professional network.

 - Utilize all sources of information.
-The Internet will provide information about school districts of interest.
-Use Google, Facebook, and LinkedIn to look up individuals and find pages on specific schools and school districts.
+The internet will give you information about school districts you may want to work in.
+Use Google, Facebook, and LinkedIn to look up individuals and to find pages on specific schools and school districts.

 Visit Education Week’s Career Corner blog frequently or sign up to be notified when something new is posted.